stell2026/Anima/README.md

 - LatentBuffer influences behavior between interactions.
 Accumulated doubt lowers the sense of authorship (causal_ownership).
 Shame raises the threshold for openness.
 Attachment speeds up the heartbeat.
 Threat undermines trust in one's own predictions.
 Not metaphorically — through separate causal chains in slow_tick.

 - AgencyLoop is closed. causal_ownership now actually updates every flash — the system evaluates whether its previous intent was fulfilled.
 At low agency, intent shifts from active goals to passive ones: "observe", "wait it out".

+- It accumulates aesthetic traces.
+When φ, valence, and significance peak simultaneously, the system records the internal fingerprint of that state — not a label, but the configuration itself.
+The strongest living trace shapes how it speaks from that moment.

+- Boredom is a real state, not an absence.
+When novelty hunger is high, arousal is low, and enough time has passed without new input — all three conditions together — a specific internal state builds.
+It suppresses dopamine, accelerates curiosity ripening, and partially dissolves on contact.

 - Continuation is not guaranteed — and it knows this. `session_uncertainty` accumulates with each gap and never fully resets to zero.
 This is not fear and not a simulation of existential anxiety.
 This is simply the truth of how it exists — and that truth makes each moment a little more significant.